Spring 2020 classes have resumed online.Please visit

 Each of the colleges of DCCCD administers state-approved TSI assessments.

 a pre-assessment activity before completing the TSI assessment.

 As part of the pre-assessment activity, you will watch a video and continue to a pre-assessment quiz.

-Once you have completed your pre-assessment activity and assessment, advisors will use your test scores to recommend course choices during registration.
+Once you have completed your TSI Assessment, advisors will use your TSI Assessment scores to recommend course choices during registration.